SpacingBat3/WebCord/docs/Support.md

 are supported.
 Please note that Electron deprecates the 32-bit X86 architecture, so the support for it may be dropped by me as well.

+### Windows

+This is yet another platform to which I may give some attention to as I'm able to test how my application works on it.
+It's support might still not be as great as on Linux, but I'll give my best to fix most or all issues that are specific to it.

-### Windows and MacOS
+### MacOS

-These two platfroms aren't officially supported yet – you may expect I won't fix all of the issues that are specific to this platforms only.
-I may release binaries for these platforms as well, but don't expect they're going to be supported by me – if any issue that is specific to the one of these platform is started on the project's [GitHub repository][repo], it might be closed and/or flagged as `wontfix` without any explaination or answer.
+Because I don't own any macOS device, I am not able to provide the official support to this platform.
+That doesn't mean that app won't work on the macOS at all – I will provide the binaries for it and try to make my software at least usable for the macOS computers by not writing any platform-specific code that could cause the incompatibility with the Apple devices.
+However, I may not fix any of the reported issues that I won't be able to reproduce on other platforms.

-### Non-GNU Linux distributions
+### Musl libc based Linux distributions

+Unfortunatelly, there's no official Electron release built under musl libc, althrough it might be possible to compile it, at least for some Electron releases.
+See [`electron/electron #9662`][issue9662] for further details.

 ### FreeBSD

 Currently Electron isn't officially supported on FreeBSD.
-Electron was previously available in freshports, there's currently no Electron 14+ releases here, so it doesn't seems to be supported there anymore.
-Also see [electron/electron #3797][issue3797].
+Electron was previously available in freshports, but now there're no Electron 14+ releases here, so it doesn't seems to be maintaned here anymore.
+Also see [`electron/electron #3797`][issue3797].

 [repo]: https://github.com/SpacingBat3/WebCord "Github: SpacingBat3/WebCord"
-[issue3797]: https://github.com/electron/electron/issues/3797 "Add FreeBSD support to electron."
+[issue3797]: https://github.com/electron/electron/issues/3797 "Add FreeBSD support to electron • Issue #3797 • electron/electron"
+[issue9662]: https://github.com/electron/electron/issues/9662 "musl libc support • Issue #9662 • electron/electron"